CodeYourFuture/syllabus/docs/html-css/week-1/mentors.md

 ### CSS Selectors

-Students may need more or less review depending on how much they remember from their application process.
-If students are struggling with the basics, have them go through this [CSS Introduction course](https://www.codecademy.com/courses/web-beginner-en-TlhFi/resume?curriculum_id=50579fb998b470000202dc8b), starting with the CSS Syntax lesson.
+Trainees may need more or less review depending on how much they remember from their application process.
+If trainees are struggling with the basics, have them go through this [CSS Introduction course](https://www.codecademy.com/courses/web-beginner-en-TlhFi/resume?curriculum_id=50579fb998b470000202dc8b), starting with the CSS Syntax lesson.
 Mentors should help guide them through and identify where they're struggling.

-Students should set the button background color using the `.btn-primary` selector, and adjust the white button using the `.btn-secondary` selector.
+Trainees should set the button background color using the `.btn-primary` selector, and adjust the white button using the `.btn-secondary` selector.
 If they use the `.btn` selector, they'll effect both buttons.
 When they do that, use it as a lesson in how Object-Oriented CSS works and how to choose the right selector.

 ### Box Model